schmidi64/chess/README.md

-Simple Chess with React. :D
+Simply Chess with React. :D